mathib/StardogRevit-synchronizer/README.md

 >- DynaTools					2018.1.15
 >- JsonData					1.1.4
 >- LunchBox for Dynamo		2017.10.4
-2) Copy the custom nodes in the 'Custom Dynamo nodes' folder to following folder on your drive:
+2) Copy the custom nodes in the 'Custom Dynamo nodes' folder to following folder on your drive.
+This is normally located in:

-C:\Users\<USER-NAME>\AppData\Roaming\Dynamo\Dynamo Revit\1.3\definitions
+`C:\Users\<USER-NAME>\AppData\Roaming\Dynamo\Dynamo Revit\1.3\definitions`

-3) Make sure a Stardog triplestore instance is running on localhost:5820 stardog-admin.bat server start
+3) Make sure a Stardog triplestore instance is running on [localhost:5820]()

+`stardog-admin.bat server start`

 >* note: the script now uses the default username:admin/pw:admin settings of Stardog, which should be safe as long as the Stardog instance is running locally
 4) Close and open Dynamo so it will find the new custom nodes
 5) Run each of the four numbered Dynamo scripts in the indicated order (.dyn)
 >* note: in script 'PART4 - elements', the Excel mapping file 'MappingTable_RevitCategories-to-Product.xlsx' is found via a relative path starting from the Dynamo script location.
-Please leave the mapping file in its location for the script to function properly.
+Please leave the mapping file in its relative location to the .dyn files for the script to function properly.

 ## Details about the UI of the scripts
 TBA...